flutter/samples/game_template/assets/music/README.md

 https://freemusicarchive.org/music/mr-smith

-Mr Smith's music is used in this project with his explicit permission.
+Mr Smith's music is used in this template project with his explicit permission.